AriFordsham/GHCWiki/commentary/compiler/packages.md

 - Various `Distribution.*` modules in the Cabal package, eg.
   [Distribution.Package](http://www.haskell.org/ghc/docs/latest/html/libraries/Cabal/Distribution-Package.html).
 - [ModIface, ModDetails, ModGuts](commentary/compiler/module-types): Details of some of the types involve in ghc's handling of modules and packages.
+- [Packages](commentary/packages): A commentary on packages at a slightly higher level, user orientated view.

 ## Overview